Shrine of the Three Kings

+various historians and scholars regard it as the high point of Mosan art.

-The shrine has gone through periods of damage and restoration during the 16th century.
-Although the shrine has always been on display, it was not until the 19th century when the relics were unveiled to the public.
-The relics of the three kings were first exhibited to public display in the 12th century.
+The shrine experienced periods of damage and restoration during the 16th century.
+Although the shrine has always been on display, it was not until the 19th century that the relics were unveiled to the public.
+The relics of the three kings were first exhibited on public display in the 12th century.

-Adorned with intricate decorations, the shrine's surfaces narrate the stories of the three Magi, the Virgin Mary, and the life of Christ.
-These narratives are depicted with figures meticulously rendered gold-plated silver.
+Adorned with intricate decorations, the shrine's surfaces narrate the stories of the three Magi, of the Virgin Mary, and of the life of Christ.
+These narratives are depicted with figures meticulously rendered in gold-plated silver.